The Monday after Pentecost is a Marian feast day.

 Didn’t you know?

 It’s alright if you didn’t.
-After all, Pope Francis only just declared the feast of Mary, Mother of the Church, to be a permanent memorial this past March.
+After all, Pope Francis only just declared the feast of Mary, Mother of the Church, to be a permanent memorial in March of 2018.

 One such period was the 5th century.

 At the beginning of the 400s, Marian theology was viciously debated, especially by Nestorian, who attacked the concept of Mary as Mother of God.
 The declaration of Mary as the Mother of God was an important part of the ensuing Council of Ephesus in 431 AD.

 Later in the same century, St. Leo the Great spoke about the connection between Our Lady’s motherhood of Christ and the founding of the Church.

 “[Mary] is clearly the Mother of his members; that is, of ourselves, because she cooperated by her charity, so that faithful Christians, members of the Head, might be born in the Church.
 As for the body, she is the Mother of its Head…Mary gave birth to our Head; the Church gave birth to you.
 Indeed, the Church also is both virgin and mother, mother because of her womb of charity, virgin because of the integrity of her faith and piety.”